Frequently Asked Questions

 We appreciate that young musicians are often very busy and that it is difficult to balance school work, life and music.
-If you want to discuss your personal situation, please do get in touch with Natalie Ellis, Creative Learning Director.
+If you want to discuss your personal situation, please do get in touch with Mateja Kaluza, Creative Learning Coordinator.

 How much does it cost to become a member of Britten Sinfonia Academy?